BioinfMiner/D-PLBA/README.md

 <div align="center">

-### Dynamic Pocket–Ligand Binding Affinity Prediction
+### D-PLBA: Dynamics-Driven Protein–Ligand Binding Affinity Prediction via Flexible Motion Modeling

 **D-PLBA** is a dynamics-driven framework for **protein–ligand binding affinity (PLBA) prediction** that explicitly models the conformational evolution of pocket–ligand complexes together with the corresponding changes in interaction energies.